Chwilka...

 Step 1: Buy OC Insurance

 You can do this before or after visiting the Wydział Komunikacji but not later than the same day(!) when you get your temporary registration card.
 You'll need the vehicle data (from the registration certificate or purchase contract) and your PESEL.
-An agent can issue a policy within minutes.
+An agent can issue a policy within minutes — and if the car isn't registered yet, the policy can be issued on the VIN number alone, with the plate number added once you receive it.

 Step 2: Pay PCC Tax (If Applicable)